List of films shot in Thailand

-Dozens of foreign films have been shot in Thailand, with the kingdom either playing itself or standing in for a neighboring country, such as Vietnam or Cambodia.
+Numerous foreign films have been shot in Thailand, with the kingdom either playing itself or standing in for a neighboring country, such as Vietnam or Cambodia.

-The availability of elephants, exotic jungle and beach settings, relatively low production costs, and a mature domestic film industry that provides a legion of experienced crew members, have made Thailand an attractive location for many Hollywood films and other foreign productions.
+The availability of exotic jungle and beach settings, relatively low production costs, and a mature domestic film industry that provides experienced crew members have made Thailand an attractive location for many international productions.

-Films set in Thailand include Around the World in 80 Days, The Big Boss, The Man with the Golden Gun and The Beach.
-And Thailand has been used as a stand-in setting for such Vietnam War-era films as The Deer Hunter; Good Morning, Vietnam; Casualties of War; and The Killing Fields.
+Notable films shot in Thailand include The Big Boss, The Man with the Golden Gun, and The Beach.
+The country has also served as a stand-in setting for Vietnam War-era films such as The Deer Hunter; Good Morning, Vietnam; Casualties of War; and The Killing Fields.

-In addition to providing work for Thai film crews and extras (including the Royal Thai Army), films that use Thailand as a location help Thailand promote itself as a tourist destination.
-As a result, the Tourism Authority of Thailand is keenly interested in attracting production companies to make films in the Kingdom.

-Film makers have been criticized for damaging the Thai environment.
-The island used to depict the villain's hideout in The Man with the Golden Gun is now a major draw for tourism operators in Phuket's Phang Nga Bay.
-Environmentalists also protested the filming of The Beach, in which the film crew made alterations to Maya Bay that were viewed as damaging.
+While foreign productions provide valuable jobs for local crews and help promote Thailand as a global tourist destination, they have also drawn criticism for damaging the natural environment.
+High-profile shoots for films like The Man with the Golden Gun and The Beach have sparked long-term ecological concerns due to physical location alterations and the subsequent influx of film-driven tourism.

 History

-Hollywood has played an important role in the development of Thailand's film industry.
-One of the first feature films made in Thailand, 1923's Miss Suwanna of Siam, was a Hollywood co-production, made with the royal assistance of King Vajiravudh, who gave the production free use of his 52 automobiles, 600 horses, use of the Royal Thai Navy, the Grand Palace, the railways, the rice mills, rice fields, coconut groves, canals and elephants.
+Hollywood and foreign productions have played an important role in the development of Thailand's film industry.
+One of the first feature films made in Thailand, 1923's Miss Suwanna of Siam, was a Hollywood co-production made with the royal assistance of King Vajiravudh.
+He granted the production free use of his 52 automobiles, 600 horses, the Royal Thai Navy, the Grand Palace, railways, rice mills, rice fields, coconut groves, canals, and elephants.

-The 1927 documentary, Chang, by Merian C. Cooper and Ernest B. Schoedsack, was made in Thailand.
+Shortly after, the 1927 silent documentary Chang: A Drama of the Wilderness, directed by Merian C. Cooper and Ernest B. Schoedsack, was also filmed in the country.

-In recent years, even the Bollywood film industry has chosen Thailand as location.

-In 2018, 714 foreign productions—documentaries, TV dramas, series, advertising, short films, and feature films—were shot in Thailand.
-In the first six months of 2019, 410 productions were shot in Thailand contributing 3.5 billion baht to the economy according to the Thailand Film Office of the Tourism Authority of Thailand (TAT).
+Over the decades, Thailand has remained a popular location for Western cinema.
+The Bollywood film industry has also frequently chosen the country for its productions, a trend that took off following the massive success of the 2000 hit Kaho Naa...
+Pyaar Hai.